UA-Libraries-Research-Data-Services/retrosynthesis/README.md

 **V.F.
 Scalfani, The University of Alabama**

-Workshop materials for teaching computer-assisted retrosynthesis at The University of Alabama Libraries
+Workshop materials for teaching computer-assisted retrosynthesis at The University of Alabama Libraries.
+This workshop code is licensed under the MIT License.
+However, these scripts may depend on external software and libraries, which must be installed separately and are subject to their own licenses.
+Please refer to their respective documentation for installation instructions and licensing details.

 Fall 2024